 then the UE shall consider that the connectivity service the UE seeks to discover has been discovered.
 In addition, the UE can measure the signal strength of the PROSE PC5 DISCOVERY message for multi-hop UE-to-network relay discovery response for relay selection or reselection.
 If the UE has received the PROSE PC5 DISCOVERY message for multi-hop UE-to-network relay discovery response from the 5G ProSe intermediate UE-to-network Relay UE or the 5G ProSe multi-hop UE-to-network Relay UE with which the UE has a link established, the UE shall stop the retransmission timer T5125 and start the periodic measurement timer T5126.

-NOTE 6: If the 5G ProSe multi-hop remote UE receives multiple matching PROSE PC5 DISCOVERY messages for multi-hop UE-to-network relay discovery response within an implementation dependent time window, the 5G ProSe multi-hop remote UE can decide on the selected path based on multiple factors such as the Multi-hop path info, the PC5 signal strength between the 5G ProSe multi-hop remote UE and its neighbour 5G ProSe intermediate UE-to-network Relay UE, the Accumulated QoS for PC5 link and the number of hops to the 5G ProSe multi-hop UE-to-network Relay UE.
+NOTE 6: If the 5G ProSe multi-hop remote UE receives multiple matching PROSE PC5 DISCOVERY messages for multi-hop UE-to-network relay discovery response within an implementation dependent time window, the 5G ProSe multi-hop remote UE can decide on the selected path based on multiple factors such as the Multi-hop path info, the PC5 signal strength between the 5G ProSe multi-hop remote UE and its neighbour 5G ProSe intermediate UE-to-network Relay UE, the Accumulated QoS for PC5 link, the RRC container (if provided in the received message) and the number of hops to the 5G ProSe multi-hop UE-to-network Relay UE.

 NOTE 7: If the 5G ProSe multi-hop remote UE does not receive any PROSE PC5 DISCOVERY message for multi-hop UE-to-network relay discovery response within an implementation dependent time window, the 5G ProSe multi-hop remote UE can increase the hop limit considering the application requirement and reinitiate the Discoverer remote UE procedure for multi-hop UE-to-network relay discovery.
 In all cases the hop limit is not allowed to be larger than the maximum number of allowed hops specified in clause 5.2.8.